 Consider these 3 different personality types:

-Workers who are naturally self-directing and confident prefer to actively participate in the coaching process.
-They might politely turn to you for some input and advice but are probably hoping for freedom to also voice their own strategies; this can be a great way to blend your expectations with their needs and uncover the secret to a successful mutual relationship.
+Workers who are naturally self-directing and confident prefer to participate in the coaching process actively.
+They might politely turn to you for some input and advice but are probably hoping for freedom to voice their own strategies; this can be a great way to blend your expectations with their needs and uncover the secret to a successful mutual relationship.

 Others look for serious, straightforward, one-way formal training from a manager or appointed mentor.
-Give them “just the facts please” on how to best approach their role, what to expect, how to avoid pitfalls and what to do when unusual circumstances arise.
+Give them “just the facts please” to best approach their role, what to expect, how to avoid pitfalls, and what to do when unusual circumstances arise.
 These typically introspective, cautious people are good listeners and wait to follow your lead.

 Don’t be surprised if the obviously calm, methodical person you hire needs extra time to learn your procedures and acclimate.
 A more measured learning process does not necessarily translate into incompetence, but more likely a cautious work approach and a concern for doing things properly.
 These are traits often seen and desired in administrative service types.

-New employees typically have many underlying worries; among these are concerns about meeting expectations, fitting into the role, being satisfied with the job, achieving success and establishing rapport with co-workers.
+New employees typically have many underlying worries; they are concerned about meeting expectations, fitting into the role, being satisfied with the job, achieving success, and establishing rapport with co-workers.
 You can help allay fears and decrease new-hire jitters simply by using the appropriate training tactics when onboarding.
 Doing so helps increase the chances that the person you hire will be a happy, thriving member of the team who works confidently and stays loyal to your company.

 When planning the arrival of your new employee, be sure to consider: